24/7 Emergency Service — Call (817) 646-5612

 Garage Door Roller Replacement in Southlake, TX

 A garage door that grinds, squeaks, or shakes on the way up is almost always a roller problem.
 The rollers are small wheels that ride inside the tracks on both sides of the door.
 When they wear out or crack, the door drags instead of rolling.
-We replace garage door rollers in Southlake, TX the same day.
-Call us and we will tell you when we can be there.
+Most roller replacements in Southlake, TX are handled the day you call.
+Call us and describe the noise, and we will tell you what is likely going on.

 The most obvious sign is noise.
 A garage door that used to open quietly but now vibrates and rattles through the whole run has rollers that have lost their smooth rolling surface.
 The wheel portion has developed flat spots from years of use, and those flat spots pound against the track wall with each rotation instead of rolling through it.